All Dirt Roads Taste of Salt

-All Dirt Roads Taste of Salt is a 2023 American drama film, written and directed by Raven Jackson.
-It stars Charleen McClure, Moses Ingram, Sheila Atim, and Chris Chalk.
+All Dirt Roads Taste of Salt is a 2023 American drama film written and directed by Raven Jackson in her feature-film directorial debut.
+It stars Charleen McClure, Moses Ingram, Reginald Helms Jr., Zainab Jah, Sheila Atim, and Chris Chalk.
 Barry Jenkins serves as a producer under his Pastel banner.
+The film has very little spoken dialogue.

-It had its world premiere in the U.S. Dramatic competition at the 2023 Sundance Film Festival on January 22, 2023.
+It had its world premiere in the U.S. Dramatic competition at the 2023 Sundance Film Festival on January 22, 2023 and was released by A24 on November 3, 2023.
+It received positive reviews from critics and was named one of the top 10 independent films of 2023 by the National Board of Review.

 Plot

-The film charts the growth, loves, and heartbreaks of a Black woman in Mississippi, from her childhood through her adult years.
+The film charts the growth, loves, and heartbreaks of a Black woman in Mississippi, from her childhood through to her adult years.